-Admission-based scholarships have admission application deadline of May 1 to guarantee scholarship awards.
-For students who complete their admission application after May 1, scholarships will be awarded contingent upon available funding.
+Admission-based scholarships require an admission application deadline of May 1 to guarantee awards.
+Students who complete their admission application after May 1 will be awarded scholarships contingent upon available funding.

-The criteria listed on these pages is for initial awarding as a first-time student at Northwest Missouri State University.
+The criteria listed on these pages are for initial awarding as a first-time Northwest Missouri State University student.
 To review the renewal requirements for the scholarship(s) you have been awarded, please visit Scholarships for Current Students.

 The President's Scholarship and Admission-Based Freshman Scholarships are mutually exclusive; they do not "stack" and cannot be combined.